Sweet 60 2019: Top Candy Companies in North America

 Mars Inc. promoted its chief marketing and customer officer, Andrew Clarke, to global president of Mars Wrigley Confectionery U.S. in September 2018 after the retirement of Martin Radvan, who’d been with the company for 32 years.
 Clarke joined Mars in 2000 in category and sales leadership, has held several other roles in the company until he became the chief customer officer in 2015 and, in additionally, marketing the next year.

-Georg Schlangen replaced Andreas Pfluger as president and CEO of Lindt & Sprungli (North America) Inc., headquartered in Stratham, N.H.
+Rolf Schlangen replaced Andreas Pfluger as president and CEO of Lindt & Sprungli (North America) Inc., headquartered in Stratham, N.H.
 Pfluger retired at the end of 2018.

 Matt Caiazza succeeded Kevin Silva as president and CEO of The Warrell Corp., of Camp Hill, Pa.

 Gary Viljoen replaced Jeff Rome as CEO of Impact Confections, of Janesville, Wisc.